 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-First, we will calculate the “Total Cash Balance” line item, which is simply the existing cash on hand plus the funding raised.
+In the first step, we must calculate the “Total Cash Balance” line item, which is simply the existing cash on hand plus the funding raised.

-In this scenario, we are assuming that this start-up had $500k in its bank account and just raised $10mm in equity financing – for a total cash balance of $10.5mm.
+In this scenario, we assume the start-up had $500k in its bank account and just raised $10mm in equity financing – for a total cash balance of $10.5mm.